This article was written by Alex Mayyasi, a Priceonomics staff writer

 Fifty dollar earbuds and $100 bottles of Claritin simply sit on the shelves where customers can pick them up and go.
 But baby formula, shampoo, and soap are all protected by locked display cases.

 It’s well known that pharmacies need to protect their stores of cold medicine, which methamphetamine cooks can use to make illicit drugs.
 But why soap?
 Is a $6 bottle of Dove body wash really worth the squeeze?

 A Walgreens keeps its precious Dove soap under lock and key

-The main markets for humble shoplifted and stolen goods are in low-income, urban areas where inhabitants shop primarily at corner stores and street vendors and where buying stolen goods is common.
-A British Crime Survey found that 11% of people interviewed said they bought stolen goods in the last 5 years and 30-40% of men in areas with “adverse area or personal wealth factors” bought what they believed to be stolen goods.
+The main markets for humble, shoplifted and stolen goods are in low-income, urban areas where people shop primarily at corner stores and street vendors.
+A British Crime Survey, the authors of the article explain, found that 11% of people interviewed said they had bought stolen goods in the last 5 years, and 30-40% of men in areas with “adverse area or personal wealth factors” bought what they believed to be stolen goods.

 These thieves sell their goods in one of 5 common ways:

 1) Commercial Fence: Thieves sell stolen goods to a business owner (known as a “fence”) who sells it in his or her shop or to a distributor who sells it to shop owners

 2) Residential fence: Thieves will sell stolen goods to a fence who buys and sells stolen goods out of his or her residence

 3) Hawking: Thieves sell goods on street corners, in pubs, or door to door

 4) Network sales: Thieves send word of their stolen goods along a network of friends and family until a buyer is found